PUM14-GutenTag/GutenTag/backend/Test/README.md

+# Testing

+## Adding test

+After you are done writing a function that needs automatic testing you should include it in test*file.py.
+Add tests that you seem are appropiate for the function and really challenge the code in it, such as edge cases.
+When naming the tests the should follow the namein convention of test*_function name_.py or else pytest won't find it.

+There are a test example in the test file.
+Basically you give the function you want to test some input and together with the `assert` statement you make sure that the input matches the expected output.

 ## Run automatic test before pushing

 All terminal commands are expected to be run from the project's root folder.
 The first steps might be unnecessary if the packages are already installed.